Mr-Jiang/BidirectionalViewPager/README.md

 If you think this project is helpful to you, please give me GitHub Start or Fork to support me to continue to provide better projects!

-# LICENSE
+# License
-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License");<br>
-you may not use this file except in compliance with the License.
+you may not use this file except in compliance with the License.<br>
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0